Handpainted Pumpkin Crate

-The side of the crate reminded me of a wooden sign, so I decided to paint it like one.
+I was originally saving the crate to paint something for the Christmas season.
+But I realized that the side of the crate reminded me of a wooden sign, so I decided to paint it like one for fall.

 I taped paper together to form the size of my crate and then sketched out my plan.
-I wanted it to say “Pumpkins for Sale” and then I sketched a couple of pumpkins on the side.
-When painting a sign, you can print out your letters on the computer if you are uncomfortable sketching it out by hand.
-I laid carbon paper across the side of my crate and placed the pattern on top and used a pencil to trace over my lines.
+I wanted it to say “Pumpkins for Sale” and I also wanted a couple of pumpkins on the side.
+When painting a sign, you can print out your letters on the computer if you are uncomfortable sketching words out by hand.
+I laid carbon paper across the side of my crate, placed the pattern on top and used a pencil to trace over my lines.

 When I paint, I don’t typically have the patience to do a lot of the floating and shading that is involved with decorative painting.
 Because of this, I basecoated my pumpkin in a burnt orange, then when it was dry, I coated it with another coat of burnt orange and shaded with a golden yellow and burnt umber while the paint was still wet.
 I like the blended look that can be achieved with this technique.
 I did the same thing with the leaves using shades of green and golden yellow.